stscoundrel/ouroboros-orm/README.md

-## WORK IN PROGRESS
+## Status

+Ouroboros was originally written when I still worked more with PHP / WP.
+The basic functionalities were finished and worked, but never really finalized or tested in a real project.

-Do not use for purposes other than curiosity.
+There is a good chance it all works, so feel free to look around or fork it.
+Still, be warned: do not use for purposes other than curiosity.

 # Ouroboros ORM